yvelikova/axway-open-docs/content/en/docs/apigw_poldev/web_services/general_uddi.md

     to launch the **Find WSDL**
     wizard.
 3. In the **Find WSDL**
     dialog, select a UDDI registry from the list.
 You can add or edit a registry connection using the buttons provided.
-For details on configuring a registry connection, see [*Connect to a UDDI registry* on page 1](general_uddi_connection.htm).
 4. You can select an optional language **Locale** from the list.
 The default is `No Locale`.
 5. Click **Next**.
 The **WSDL Found in UDDI Registry**